dimanu-py/design-patterns/README.md

 The project will have one folder per design pattern.
 Each folder will contain the following files:

-* **README.md**: it should have an explanation of the design pattern, with the class diagram and key aspects of the design.
+* **README.md**: it should explain the design pattern, with the class diagram and key aspects of the design.
 * **python**: implementation of the design pattern in Python
 * **java**: implementation of the design pattern in Java